hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 cloud provider doesn't support updating the resource in the way described by your configuration.

-Changing the disk image of our instance is one example of a destructive change.
+Changing the disk image of an instance is one example of a destructive change.

 Edit the `boot_disk` block inside the `vm_instance` resource in your configuration file and change it to the following.